 (NCBI-index: 572857)

 I spotted the Common Emerald (Hemithea aestivaria) in a nature reserve.
 This emerald is very similar to the Sussex Emerald (Thalera fimbrialis), but it has two points on the hindwing where the Common Emerald has only one point.
-The base color of the wing is green which fades as they age.
-The forewing shows two white wavy transverse lines and the fringes are chequered alternately white and brown.
+The base colour of the wing is green, which fades as they age.
+The forewing shows two white wavy transverse lines, and the fringes are chequered alternately white and brown.
 Only one white transverse line can be seen on the hindwing.
-The wingspan is 28-34mm and the flight period is one generation from May to August.
-Host plant: Hawthorn, Hazel, Oak, Willow, and Birch.
+The wingspan is 28-34 mm, and the flight period is one generation from May to August.
+Host plant: Hawthorn, Hazel, Oak, Willow, Birch.
 Dutch name: Kleine zomervlinder.
 Frisian name: Lytse simmermjitflinter.

 Flying period: